 The foreskin is not an optional extra for a man’s body, or an accident.
 It is an integral, functioning, important component of a man’s penis.
 An eye does not function properly without an eyelid – and nor does a penis without its foreskin.

-An intact man experiences sexual intercourse very differently from a circumcised man; first, because he has the feeling of all the nerve endings on the foreskin and a very sensitive glans that is only exposed to touch during sex, and secondly because the presence of a foreskin allows for the abundant skin present along the shaft to glide onto the glans, providing its own stimulation without the need for external lubrication.
-By contrast, a circumcised man’s penile shaft skin is stretched tight during erection, allowing for no stimulation of the glans by the gentle backwards and forwards movement of foreskin.
-Furthermore, he feels nothing of the stretching and relaxing of the foreskin and frenulum as the skin of the penis is pushed forward and back during intercourse, both of which are a major component of the pleasure and ejaculatory response in intact males.
-The absence of many of the nerves that were once on the penis means that the circumcised male feels much less, which also explains the very common observation that circumcised men take much longer to reach orgasm, that is so because they cannot feel nearly as much.
-Finally, following orgasm, the foreskin of an intact man covers his glans again, preventing it from being touched while at its most sensitive and keeping it comfortable, whereas a circumcised man’s glans remains exposed after intercourse to painful, abrasive contact with the world outside.
+During sex the foreskin would provide a man with the feeling of all the nerve endings as well as a very sensitive glans that is only exposed to touch during sex.
+Secondly, the presence of a foreskin allows for the abundant skin present along the shaft to glide onto the glans, providing its own stimulation without the need for external lubrication.
+The stretching and relaxing of the foreskin and frenulum as the skin of the penis is pushed forward and back during intercourse is also another source of pleasure that is provided by the foreskin. both of which are a major component of the pleasure and ejaculatory response in intact males.
+Finally, when a man is not sexually active, the foreskin will cover the glans again, protecting it and preserving its sensitive state.

 No human foreskin has ever been regenerated by medical science.
-At best, foreskin restoration therapies can stretch the normal shaft skin left after circumcision to mimic the effect of a foreskin (see Current Therapies) but this never replaces the unique properties and functions of the real foreskin with which every baby boy is born.
+At best, foreskin restoration therapies can stretch the normal shaft skin left after circumcision to mimic the effect of a foreskin (known as “restoring”) but this never replaces the unique properties and functions of the real foreskin with which every baby boy is born.

 Foregen is dedicated to changing that.
 Foregen’s mission is to harness biomedical knowledge on dermal regrowth to the field of genital reconstruction for circumcised men, and to produce a therapy which will bring back the original tissue, function, and structure destroyed at circumcision.
 Only when true foreskin regeneration is possible can the harms done by circumcision be reversed – and the benefits of being intact regained.